seL4/camkes-tool/docs/index.md

 It simply defines a set of types to be used in an AST derived from parsed input.

-One of the AST objects is a class, `Reference`, which is inherited by a couple of other classes.
-Objects of these classes are used in the AST to represent symbols that refer to entities that are defined elsewhere.
+One of the AST objects is a class, `Reference`.
+Objects of this class are used in the AST to represent symbols that refer to entities that are defined elsewhere.
 References can be either resolved or unresolved, meaning they can point at an entity whose definition has been located or they can point at an as-yet undiscovered entity.
 When you encounter a reference you can test whether it is resolved or not based on its `_referent` member.
 Resolved references will have their `_referent` set to the entity they reference, which unresolved references will have their `_referent` set to `None`.

 In the code and in this document there is some discussion of 'collapsing' AST references.
 This is meant to refer to replacing the `Reference` object in the